-Major/minor: Latin American Studies
+Latin American Studies

-One Course At A Time
+Benefits of One Course At A Time

-One Course At A Time makes it possible for students to travel to travel to countries like Guatemala for immersive language instruction.
-Cornell's associations with the ACM (the Associated Colleges of the Midwest) and SIT (School for International Training), also provide access to semester-long programs in Costa Rica, Bolivia, Chile, Ecuador, Mexico, Nicaragua, and Venezuela.
+One Course At A Time makes it possible for you to travel to travel to countries like Guatemala for immersive language instruction.
+Cornell's associations with the Associated Colleges of the Midwest (ACM) and the School for International Training (SIT), also provide access to semester-long programs in Costa Rica, Bolivia, Chile, Ecuador, Mexico, Nicaragua, and Venezuela.

 In addition, Cornell faculty lead various block-long courses to Latin America and students in areas as diverse as economics and business, education, and biology have all traveled to Latin America recently.